mactul/powermake/examples.md

 ## Using a tool unsupported by PowerMake

 This is a makefile for a compiler which requires bison and flex for the compilation.
-Flex and Bison doesn't benefit from a special support in PowerMake but they can still be ran as simple commands.
+Flex and Bison doesn't benefit from a special support in PowerMake but they can still be run as simple commands.

 ```py
 import powermake